Q4 Spending Statistics: Will Q4 FY18 be the Biggest Spending Spree Industry Has Seen Yet?

-So far in FY18, the FedGov has spent $308B on GovCon awards.
-Out of the ten (10) largest FedGov spenders, only two (2) have spent 70% of their projected discretionary budget.
-In short, this means there is a lot of money, more than normal, still on the table for Q4 FY18.
+UPDATE: According to FPDS, the FedGov spent $470B on GovCon awards in FY18.
+Out of the ten (10) largest FedGov spenders, only three (3) spent more than 50% of their then allocated discretionary FY money.
+In short, that means a lot of money was left on the table this past fiscal year.

 Q4 FY18 Spending

-The total amount of funds handed out in FY18, prior to Q4, is actually the lowest out of the fiscal years we analyzed between FY14 - FY18.
+UPDATE: The total amount of funds obligated in Q4 in FY18 was actually the lowest out of the fiscal years we analyzed between FY14 - FY18.
 Yes, you heard us right.

-In fact, FY17 actually had the most spending prior and during Q4 out of all the fiscal years we assessed.
+In fact, FY17 actually had the most Q4 action out of all the fiscal years we assessed.
 This is an interesting fact because the FY17 budget was signed in May 2017, even later than that of FY18, meaning FedGov got two months more in FY18 with a full budget than in FY17.

 Well, in short, spending is moving at a not so rapid pace.
 One could theorize that this is due to the time-consuming, broken procurement process we all have learned to love (hate).
 Or based on the data, we can collectively make a few more assumptions that this has more to do with undecided federal priorities, 170+ key FedGov vacancies, 13K federal jobs cut to include federal layoffs and turnovers, hiring freezes, and possibly the Administration slow-rolling spending.

-Whatever the reason - The Pulse predicts that you will see a lot more of this “new" money in the new (fiscal) year, and not in the slowly closing Q4 window.
+Whatever the reason - The Pulse predicts that you will see a lot more of this “new" money in FY19.

-Moral of the story: The end of the fiscal year is a lot like the end of the calendar year; a whole lot of hype with only a few people awake at midnight to reap the rewards.
+The end of FY18 was a lot like the end of the calendar year; a whole lot of hype with only a few people awake at midnight to reap the rewards.